polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 This is the [attribute macro](https://crates.parity.io/frame_support/attr.pallet.html) that allows the pallet to be used in `construct_runtime!`.
 This macro is made up of the various attributes that will be used to identify the specific items the pallet requires.

-**Notes**

-Similar to a derive macro, this macro only expands types and trait implementations from reading the input and its input is _almost_ never touched.
+**Note:** similar to a derive macro, this macro only expands types and trait implementations by reading the input and its input is _almost_ never touched.
 The only exception where this macro modifies its input (contrary to a derive macro) is:
 - **when a generic is replaced with a type**.
 For example, in `pallet::pallet` the inner types of the item in `pub struct Pallet<..>(_)` is replaced by `PhantomData` and in `pallet::storage`, the first generic `_` is replaced with a type that implements the `StorageInstance` trait.